goffinet/mftlab/README.md

 chmod -R 777 data/
 ```

-Run the following command login to source agent container:
+Run the following command into the source agent container:

 ```bash
 docker exec -it mftlab_agent10_1 ls -lh /mountpath/agent20/flow1/input/new/